vmware-archive/kube-prod-runtime/docs/kubeapps-on-bkpr.md

 Tiller is the server-side component of Helm that runs inside your Kubernetes cluster.
 To install the Tiller server to the cluster you should use the `helm` client installed by the previous step.
 However, before we do so, for RBAC enabled clusters we need to create a service account for the Tiller server.

-For the purposes of this guide we'll create a Kubernetes service account with super-user cluster access (`cluster-admin`), however in a production environment you would want to exercise restrictions.
-Check out the guide on [Tiller and Role-Based Access Control](https://github.com/helm/helm/blob/master/docs/rbac.md) to learn more.
+For the purposes of this guide we'll create a Kubernetes service account with super-user cluster access (`cluster-admin`).
+Check out the guide on [Tiller and Role-Based Access Control](https://github.com/helm/helm/blob/master/docs/rbac.md) to learn about restricting the scope of Tiller in the cluster.

 Begin by creating a file named `rbac-tiller.yaml` with the following content: